-In 1917, the British government issued the national war bonds with a coupon rate of 5% to raise more capital.
-These bonds were sold to private investors with a massive public campaign which said: “If you cannot fight, you can help your country by investing all you can in 5 percent Exchequer Bonds … Unlike the soldier, the investor runs no risk.”12
+In 1917, the British government issued national war bonds with a coupon rate of 5% to raise more capital.
+These bonds were sold to private investors with a massive public campaign that said: “If you cannot fight, you can help your country by investing all you can in 5 percent Exchequer Bonds … Unlike the soldier, the investor runs no risk.”12

 Most small investors purchased these bonds.
 92% of holders owned less than £10,000 each of the bonds, while 7,700 investors held less than £1000 nominal value.

-Canada began to issue war bonds in November 1915, and it came to be known as the “Victory Bonds” after 1917.
+Canada began to issue war bonds in November 1915, and they came to be known as the “Victory Bonds” after 1917.
 The First Victory Loan offered an interest rate of 5.5% in $50 denominations.
 Because of its smaller denomination, it was quickly oversubscribed and raised over $398 million.